Immunization and Health Insurance

 Health Insurance for International Students

-All international students are required to purchase health insurance which covers 80-100 percent of the cost of medical care and hospitalization while studying in the U.S. Medical care in the U.S. is quite expensive, and you must have health insurance to help with these costs.
-Information about different health insurance plans is available at International Student Orientation and in the Global Education Office.
+All VCU international students are required to purchase and maintain health insurance which covers 80-100 percent of the cost of medical care and hospitalization.
+American medical care is quite expensive, and is the student’s financial responsibility.
+Failure to maintain adequate health insurance can result in health risks and financial debt.
+Information about different health insurance plans is available at the International Student Orientation and in the Global Education Office.

 Health insurance plans must adhere to the following guidelines:

-- The plan must provide at least $250,000 in medical benefits a year.
+- The plan must provide at least $250,000 for each illness or injury per year.

 - The plan must include medical evacuation.